fizlip/botify/README.md

 # Botify.

-Botify is a bot marketplace that connects developers and users.
+Botify is a bot marketplace that connects SaaS developers with users.
 It uses the new [ERC6551 NFT Bound accounts](https://eips.ethereum.org/EIPS/eip-6551) that allows us to create NFTs that can own assets on the blockchain.
 We combine this feature with chainlink functions to create NFT tokens that can execute